 The Master of Business Administration program is generally two years in length with 42 semester hours of course work required as a minimum for graduation.
-Of those hours, 33 are in prescribed business courses and 9 hours in a concentration dependent upon program location.
+All program hours are in prescribed business courses.

 Students are expected to maintain continuous enrollment in the program, remaining with their cohort throughout, so personal and work commitments should be planned accordingly.
 The program is generally structured on a cohort model, in which a group of students follows an integrated sequence of courses from beginning to end.
-The Oregon program, with a concentration in management, requires 26 months to complete.
-The Boise program, with a concentration in leadership, requires 22 months to complete.
+The Oregon program requires 26 months to complete.
+The Boise program requires 22 months to complete.